creativenull/nvim-ale-diagnostic/README.md

 # nvim-ale-diagnostic

+> This is a v2 rewrite of the forked repo: [nathanmsmith/nvim-ale-diagnostic](https://github.com/nathanmsmith/nvim-ale-diagnostic)

 Routes all Neovim LSP diagnostics to ALE for display.
 Useful if you like to manage all your errors in the same way.

 ## Requirements